-The advent of immunotherapy and genomic analyses of cancer cells has led to rapid evolution in treatment options for patients with triple-negative breast cancer (TNBC), a type of breast cancer.
+The advent of immunotherapy and genomic analyses of cancer cells has led to rapid evolution in treatment options for patients with this often-aggressive cancer.

-Virginia Oncology Associates has participated in numerous clinical trials that are changing the landscape for patients.
+Virginia Oncology Associates has participated in numerous other clinical trials that are changing the landscape for patients.
 Among the findings:

 These are just a few examples of the remarkable progress occurring as our understanding of TNBC continues to improve.
 It is gratifying to be able to offer additional hope to patients with this complex and too-often lethal disease.